Nelson was good enough at basketball, which he concentrated on more than baseball as a teen, to play for the Dominican Republic Junior National team.

 When Nelson was a teen in the Dominican Republic, his family sent him to work at an uncle's car repair shop, working on tractors and trucks as a mechanic.
 He was a big kid, but Cruz just dabbled a little bit in sports.
 His baseball experience was limited to street games.

 "When I was 15 or 16, I knew more about tractors than autos," Cruz said.
-"I know how to fix a car from the 1990s, but cars today are all computers."
+"I know how to fix a car from the 1990s, but cars today are all computers.
+I would work with my uncle at his auto shop, using heavy machinery and things like that."

 That changed when Mets scout Eddy Toledo spotted Cruz in a pickup game and persuaded him to join a team.
 It turned out that Nelson's skills weren't limited to fixing cars, and Toledo signed him at age 17.